 A key driver of all of this work is to be useful and applied locally, nationally, and internationally.
-Consequently, I am active in advising decision makers, such as contributing to parliamentary enquiries and advising the United Nations through GESAMP (Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection)
+Consequently, I am active in working with a range of stakeholders, from NGOs to advising decision makers, such as contributing to parliamentary enquiries and advising the United Nations through GESAMP (Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection)

 As well as organising the Academic Tutorials for the Year 1 students, I contribute to the following modules: